MicroEJ/docs/SDK6UserGuide/gettingStartedSTM32F7508.rst

    * - Foundation Libraries
      - Eclasspath
      - IoT
-   * - Description
+   * - This project gathers all the basic examples of the foundation libraries.
-     - Description
+     - This project gather all the examples of eclasspath.
-     - Description
+     - This project gathers simple applications using net libraries.
    * - https://github.com/MicroEJ/Example-Foundation-Libraries
      - https://github.com/MicroEJ/Example-Eclasspath
      - https://github.com/MicroEJ/Example-IOT

-You can also learn how to build bigger and better applications by reading our Application Developer Guide.
+You can also learn how to build bigger and better applications by reading our :ref:`Application Developer Guide <application-developer-guide>`.

 If you are an embedded engineer you could look at our VEE port examples at `Github <https://github.com/microej?q=vee&type=all&language=&sort=>`_.
 And to learn how create custom VEE ports you can read our VEE Porting Guide.

-You can also follow the Kernel Developer Guide for more information on our multi-applications framework or read about our powerful wearable solution called VEE Wear.
+You can also follow the :ref:`Kernel Developer Guide <kernel-developer-guide>` for more information on our multi-applications framework or read about our powerful wearable solution called VEE Wear.

-Last but not least you can choose to learn about specific topics by following one of our many tutorials ranging from how easily debug application to setting up a Continuous Integration process and a lot of things in between.
+Last but not least you can choose to learn about specific topics by following one of our many :ref:`tutorials <tutorials>` ranging from how easily debug application to setting up a Continuous Integration process and a lot of things in between.

 ..
    | Copyright 2024, MicroEJ Corp.
 Content in this space is free